NetBUG/llminference/README.md

 In the end, you should have a 3-step pipeline that solves the given task.
 The service should have an HTTP API and be wrapped in Docker to run it on an Nvidia GPU or CPU (you can choose the hardware).

-The solution would have:
+The solution should have:
-* tests
+ - [x] tests
-* the README how to deploy and evaluate the system
+ - [x] the README how to deploy and evaluate the system
-* a benchmark tool to evaluate service performance with different numbers of users and request lengths (any additional measurements are welcome)
+ - [ ] a benchmark tool to evaluate service performance with different numbers of users and request lengths (any additional measurements are welcome)
-* performance analysis under various loads and findings about optimal configurations You are free to design your own solution.
+ - [ ] performance analysis under various loads and findings about optimal configurations

 ## Design considerations
 **Model** chosen is [`allenai/Llama-3.1-Tulu-3.1-8B`](https://huggingface.co/allenai/Llama-3.1-Tulu-3.1-8B).
 It was chosen as a model with instruction training able to perform tasks in user query.